SansGuidon/bookmarks/WISHLISTS.md

 * [x] breville/sage barista express
 * [x] hnefatafl game (see on amazon) delivered on 2022-03-09
 * [x] hnefatafl game with detailed resin pieces https://www.regencychess.co.uk/the-viking-game-hnefatafl-p-1320.html
+* [x] a very good and unique bottle of gueuze or a tour of cantillon museum in anderlecht
+* [x] subscription to specialty coffee boxes (e.g : https://orcoffee.be/) or beer box https://mybeerbox.be/ -> I opted for [Wide Awake Coffee](https://wideawake.coffee/) in Brussels.
+* [x] a good coffee scale / tamper for breville barista express (https://homeexplained.com/the-7-most-helpful-breville-barista-accesories/)
+* [x] digitize my hi8 tapes before they die